Overview & Highlights

-The European Group of Television Advertising (egta) aims to support television and radio sales houses in monetising audio and/or audiovisual content through advertising solutions, regardless of device or platform.
+The European Group of Television Advertising (egta) aims to support television and radio sales houses in monetising audio and audiovisual content through advertising solutions, regardless of device or platform.

-MTG’s ESL and DreamHack are both members of the Esports Integrity Coalition (ESIC), a non-profit association established in 2015 by key esports stakeholders to deal with integrity issues in esports, particularly match manipulation and betting fraud.
+MTG’s ESL and DreamHack are both members of the Esports Integrity Coalition (ESIC), a non-profit association established in 2015 by esports stakeholders to deal with integrity issues, particularly match manipulation and betting fraud.

-The Freewheel Council for Premium Video (FWC) is a global advocacy group that represents businesses working with premium video content and advertising.
+The Freewheel Council for Premium Video (FWC) is a global advocacy group representing businesses working with premium video content and advertising.